Colley Cibber: Manager

 Cibber's career as both actor and theatre manager is important in the history of the British stage because he was one of the first in a long and illustrious line of actor-managers that would include Garrick, Henry Irving, and Herbert Beerbohm Tree.
 Rising from actor at Drury Lane to advisor to the manager Christopher Rich, Cibber worked himself by degrees into a position to take over the company, first taking many of its players—including Thomas Doggett, Robert Wilks, and Anne Oldfield—to form a new company at the Queen's Theatre at the Haymarket.
 The three actors squeezed out the previous owners in a series of lengthy and complex manoeuvres, but after Rich's letters patent were revoked, Cibber, Doggett and Wilks were able to buy the company outright and return to the Theatre Royal by 1711.
-After a few stormy years of power-struggle between the prudent Doggett and the extravagant Wilks, Doggett was replaced by the upcoming actor Barton Booth and Cibber became in practice sole manager of Drury Lane.
+After a few stormy years of power-struggle between the prudent Doggett and the extravagant Wilks, Doggett was replaced by the up-and-coming actor Barton Booth and Cibber became in practice sole manager of Drury Lane.
 He set a pattern for the line of more charismatic and successful actors that were to succeed him in this combination of roles.
-His near-contemporary Garrick, as well as the 19th-century actor-managers Irving and Tree, would later structure their careers, writing, and manager identity around their own striking stage personalities.
+His near-contemporary Garrick, as well as the 19th-century actor-managers Irving and Tree, would later structure their careers, writing, and managerial identity around their own striking stage personalities.
 Cibber's forte as actor-manager was, by contrast, the manager side.
-He was a clever, innovative, and unscrupulous businessman who retained all his life a love of appearing on the stage.
+He was a clever, and innovative businessman who retained all his life a love of appearing on the stage.
 His triumph was that he rose to a position where, in consequence of his sole power over production and casting at Drury Lane, London audiences had to put up with him as an actor.
 Cibber's one significant mistake as a theatre manager was to pass over John Gay's The Beggar's Opera, which became an outstanding success for John Rich's theatre at Lincoln's Inn Fields.
 When Cibber attempted to mimic Gay's success with his own ballad-opera—Love in a Riddle (1729)—it was shouted down by the audience and Cibber cancelled its run.
-He rescued its comic subplot as Damon and Phillida.
+He rescued its comic subplot as Damon and Phillida (1729).